 - (a) Time Due.
-If a student registers on or before the first date of a course section, tuition, registration fees, and other fees required for enrollment are due on a specific date prescribed by the college that is on or before the first date of the course section.
-If a student registers after the first date of the course section, tuition, registration fees, and other fees required for enrollment are due at the time of the student's registration.
+If a student registers on or before the first date of a course section, tuition, registration fees, and other fees required for enrollment are due on a specific date prescribed by the college that is on or before the census date of the course section.
+If a student registers after the first date of the course section, tuition, registration fees, and other fees required for enrollment are due on or by the census date.
 A student may satisfy the requirement for payment due through one or more of the following methods: - (1) Directly paying the college. - (2) Demonstrating to the college's satisfaction that the student is eligible for financial aid or other third-party payment. - (3) Entering into a deferred payment plan authorized by 1E SBCCC 200.2(b). - (4) Providing evidence of eligibility for a tuition or registration fee waiver consistent with 1E SBCCC 800.